The main sources are the Swiss Civil Code and the Swiss Code of Obligations.

 These requirements may also apply to real estate managers and brokers.
 For example, a real estate investor may be advising in a share deal of a real estate corporation.
 Such transaction would qualify as a financial service and, therefore, the real estate manager would have to meet the new requirements of the FIDLEG and comply with the obligations of conduct and organisation.
 Furthermore, FIDLEG requires the real estate manager to be entered in the register of advisers and to register with an ombudsman's office.
 However, the requirements of the FIDLEG do not apply to a simple asset deal, as in the purchase or sale of real estate, because this does not qualify as a financial instrument.
 Therefore, real estate managers should check their portfolio thoroughly and clarify whether they provide services that fall under the application of the FIDLEG/FINIG and then take the necessary measures.

 Other regulatory trends and developments

 Despite certain regulatory uncertainties, real estate investments in Switzerland continue to be attractive.
-In particular, in larger transactions, the buyers' market is currently dominated by Swiss pension funds, life insurers and foreign institutional investors; Swiss pension funds and life insurers are forced to invest in Swiss real estate to secure stable returns to satisfy the claims of their beneficiaries.
-Although real estate prices in Switzerland are high and consequently returns are rather low for a Swiss pension fund and a life insurer, a Swiss real estate investment is still more attractive than depositing cash with the Swiss National Bank at negative interest rates.
-For many foreign investors, Switzerland's stable political and economic environment as well as the strong Swiss franc provide a hedge against many uncertainties in their home countries.
+In particular, in larger transactions, the buyers' market is currently dominated by Swiss pension funds, life insurers and foreign institutional investors; Swiss pension funds and life insurers are therefore forced to invest in Swiss real estate to secure stable returns to satisfy the claims of their beneficiaries.
+Although real estate prices in Switzerland are high and consequently returns are rather low for a Swiss pension fund and a life insurer, a Swiss real estate investment is still more attractive than depositing cash in the Swiss National Bank at negative interest rates.
+For many foreign investors, Switzerland's stable political and economic environment, as well as the strong Swiss franc, provide a hedge against many uncertainties in their home countries.